Learning How to Homeschool is something you can do!

 If you have a child with special needs, “how” you homeschool is going to look different for your family.
 However, homeschooling is an excellent option for children with special needs.
 Certain states extend special needs help to homeschooling families, so be sure to check with your state’s Department of Education parameters when looking into how to homeschool.
 Without state help, though, there are other great resources for special needs families.
 I encourage you to connect with local homeschool support groups, related Facebook groups, and your local library for resources.
 Read more about homeschooling a special needs child here.

-Step 3: Know Your Child
+Know Your Child

 Veteran Tip: When I choose my curriculum I keep in mind my child’s learning preferences.
 I don’t always cater to them completely, but I do try to incorporate the ways of learning that they enjoy!

 You’ll also want to figure out what motivates your student.
 Discover everything you can about how they learn.
-Some children enjoy a more hands-on approach to learning while others really love to watch and listen.
+Some children enjoy a more hands-on approach to learning.
+While others really love to watch and listen.
 Take the learning preferences quiz to help you figure out where your child’s learning preferences lie!

-Step 4: Finding a Homeschool Curriculum
+Finding Your Homeschool Curriculum

 Attending Homeschool Conventions